saidskander/saidskander/README.md

 ### Hello there! 👋

-- 🌱 My name is Skander Amireche, I'm a Software engineering student at Holberton School and an Artist.
+- 🌱 My name is Skander Amireche, I'm a Software engineering and an Artist.
 - ✨ After graduation, I decided to dive into the TECH world.
 - 🌱 I have been studying low-level programming, high-level programming, system engineering, devops, and web